RowlingLL/Makeup-Products-Recommender-System/README.md

 > __Content based filtering:__ based on product features and user features

-> __Hybrid model:__ based on user feature, item feature, and interaction, potentially recommending products to new users according to user input -- __hybrid model updated, user input in progress__
+> __Hybrid model:__ based on user feature, item feature, and interaction, potentially recommending products to new users according to user input

 ### Dataset overview